Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 > Where and how does your project fit into the ecosystem?

 This project is the first phase of a wallet project.
-Although, we think that it could bring a novel approach to address UX/UI security issues regardless of its frictionless wallet features.
+Although, we think that our Transaction Validation protocol could bring a novel approach to address UX/UI security issues regardless of other features of our frictionless wallet.
 We designed our Transaction Validation protocol to benfit to other wallet or Dapp.
 We think it could also be complemetary down the road to mobile light client like substrate connect (check future plan section).

 ![TTV overview overview drawio](https://user-images.githubusercontent.com/4605611/143036398-f4111713-652e-4478-8c77-afc9926149c1.png)